mixxxdj/manual/source/glossary.rst

      headphones by lowering the volume fader so the deck plays only to headphones but not to the audience.
 See also: :term:`headphone button`.

-   waveform summary
-     The waveform summary shows the waveform envelope of the track near the current playback position.

    waveform overview
      The waveform overview shows the waveform envelope of the entire track, and is useful because they allow DJs to see breakdowns far in advance.